Data Merge Tool (Beta)

 This tool is in the process of being developed and may have bugs.
 Please report problems with this tool to email@example.com

 Many data collections consist of files at different levels of analysis.
-For example, a project may collect information about individuals, households, and communities, or data may be collected about students, teachers, and schools.
+For example, a project may collect information about individuals, households, and communities, or it may collect data about students, teachers, and schools.
 Data from different levels of aggregation are often stored in separate files.
-The Data Merge Tool helps a data user to combine data from separate files into a single dataset at the selected level of aggregation.
+The Data Merge Tool enables data users to combine data from separate files into a single dataset at the selected level of aggregation.
 For example, if the household is the unit of analysis, the Data Merge Tool will create variables describing individuals within the household as well as the community in which the household resides.

 The Data Merge tool provides three ways of adding variables from other files.